Social Affairs Commission (SOC)

 16/10/2019

-Official launch of ELA
+Official launch of ELA.

-ELA launches a year of activities specifically dedicated to the construction sector,
+ELA launches a year of activities specifically dedicated to the construction sector, including a campaign on posting in construction (#EU4FairConstruction).

 26/04/2023